jomcode/reactbp/README.md

 `NODE_ENV` production | development | test

 ## TODO
-- minify css included in client/vendor.js entrypoint
+- minify css included in client/vendor.js entrypoint (look at extracttext in prod config)
 - decide where to initialize dotenv for server, etc
+- eslint env and globals
+- env variable to have karma output coverage or not